andrewferlitsch/Gap/docs/specs/vision_spec.md

 **Usage**

 When used as a getter the property returns the path to the image file.
+If the image input was raw pixel data (i.e., numpy array), the property will return the string `'untitled'`.

 When used as a setter the property specifies the path of the image file to preprocess into machine learning ready data (see initializer).